Mathieu Roy (ice hockey, born 1986)

-Mathieu R. Roy (born November 14, 1986) is a Canadian professional ice hockey wing.
-He is currently signed to ECHL side Norfolk Admirals.
-He was most recently under contract with the Glasgow Clan of the Elite Ice Hockey League (EIHL).
+Mathieu R. Roy (born November 14, 1986) was a Canadian professional ice hockey forward.

 Playing career

 As a youth, Roy played in the 1997 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Beauce, Quebec.

 Roy played junior hockey in the QMJHL for the Acadie–Bathurst Titan and the Val-d'Or Foreurs, before starting his professional career with the Pensacola Ice Pilots.
-He was moved to the Everblades for the 2008–09 season, and he has primarily remained with the team since, aside from two one-game call-ups to the AHL, where he played for the Albany River Rats and the Rochester Americans.
+He was moved to the Everblades for the 2008–09 season, and he primarily remained with the team, aside from two one-game call-ups to the AHL, where he played for the Albany River Rats and the Rochester Americans.

 In his first season as captain of the Florida Everblades in 2011–12, Roy scored 46 points in 65 games and 10 points in the playoffs to help guide Florida to its first Kelly Cup championship.
 In re-signing to a one-year contract with the Everblades on July 24, 2012, it marked his fifth professional season with the club.

 In the opening game of the 2012–13 season, Roy helped raised a special championship banner in a pre-game ceremony, before scoring the first goal of the season in a 5–4 overtime victory against the Orlando Solar Bears on October 13, 2012.
 Roy returned to the AHL for the first time since 2009, after he was loaned to the Lake Erie Monsters, and registered an assist, in a 7–6 overtime defeat to the Rochester Americans on December 26, 2012.
 Roy appeared in 3 games before he was returned to the ECHL for the remainder of the season.
 Roy recorded career highs with 89 points in 69 games with the Everblades, finishing as the league's top goal and points scorer, the first to do so since 2009, and earning two consecutive player of the month awards (February, March), a first since 2008.